guidance-ai/guidance/README.md

 > marco
 > marco

-## Interface stuff
-- Jupyter notebook
+## Jupyter notebook streaming
-- Streaming
+example here

 ## Text, not tokens
 The standard greedy tokenizations used by most language models introduce a variety of subtle and powerful biases, which that can have all kinds of unintended consequences for your prompts.